DinoChiesa/ApiLoadGen/README.md

 simulates geo distributed load.

 This job also includes multiple sequences with multiple requests in each.
-The second sequence in this example shows how to specify a random number of iterations.
-Just use a snip of javascript code that uses Math.random().
+The second sequence in this example shows how to specify a varying number of iterations.
+Just use a javascript expression that resolves to a number.
+For example, "Math.floor(Math.random() * 3) + 2".
+There is also a delayBetweenIterations property which can be a pure numeric, or a string which holds a Javascript expression that resolves to a numeric.
+If you omit any of these values, iterations defaults to 1 and delayBetweenIterations defaults to zero.